rezabmirzaei/db-demo/README.md

 Create the following environment variable:
 * ENVIRONMENT=`dev` (for local development, will make Spring load `application-dev.properties`)

-(more environment variables will be needed soon, after we create database in Azure)

-__HEADS UP__ Ignore the next step if you have a local instance of postgres running.
-Make sure to update the properties in [application-dev.properties](https://github.com/rezabmirzaei/db-demo/blob/main/src/main/resources/application-dev.properties) accordigly.
+__HEADS UP!__ Ignore the next step if you have a local instance of postgres running.
+Make sure to update the properties in [application-dev.properties](https://github.com/rezabmirzaei/db-demo/blob/main/src/main/resources/application-dev.properties) accordingly.
 Open a terminal and run:
 * `docker run --name localpostgresdb -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres`